How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 Question 2: Do we need to clear the house?

-In certain extreme measures, you may need to remove furniture, clothes, or other items.
+For some treatment types, you may need to remove furniture, clothes, or other items.
 This is especially true of heat treatments, which can damage or destroy your possessions.

 Want to Let the Pros Handle It?